RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q28).
 Is there any difference between parallelism and concurrency in Scala programming language?

-Normal users are generally confused between two terms parallelism and concurrency in Scala programming language.
-Here, we will discuss in simple words how they are different from each other and their significance too.
+Ans:- Normal users are generally confused between two terms parallelism and concurrency in the Scala programming language.
+It's one of the Spark tricky interview questions that shall discuss in simple words how they are different from each other and their significance too.
 When processes are executed sequentially then it is termed as concurrency while processes are executed simultaneously then it is named as parallelism technology.
 There are several library functions available in Scala to achieve parallelism.

 Q29).
 How are Monads useful for Scala developers?